izyware/devops/README.md

 # Terraform

+## Terraform Cloud Tools
+To clone and copy entire workspaces—or selectively transfer components such as SSH keys, teams, and variables—please use the following command:

+    izy.devops "terraform?cp" queryObject.srcWorkspaceId <sourceId> queryObject.destWorkspaceId <destinationId>

+The destWorkspaceId parameter is optional.
+If it is not specified, a new workspace will be created automatically.
+When provided, the SSH keys, team configurations, and variables from the source workspace will be copied into the designated destination workspace.

+This operation relies on the credentials file located at `~/.terraform.d/credentials.tfrc.json`.
+Please ensure that your API token is correctly configured in this file before proceeding.

+## Infrastructure
 We recommend using the Terraform docker image.
 We provide template apps in the apps folder.
 As an example, to quickly setup and deploy a static website for a domain follow these steps: